 The CCS Bard graduate program provides students with a rich academic environment including countless opportunities for learning outside of the classroom.
-As I know first-hand as a recent graduate, and now a current staff member, student life can be challenging to communicate from a distance.
-I have compiled the following information with specific examples of the kinds of activities our students engage in whilst in the program, In order to give potential students a better idea of what a day, a week, or a year in the life of a CCS student is like.
+As I know first-hand as an alumna, and former staff member, student life can be challenging to communicate from a distance.
+I’ve compiled the following information with examples of the kinds of activities students engage in while in the program, in order to give potential students a better idea of what a day, a week, or a year in the life of a CCS Bard student is like.

-If you are interested in attending CCS Bard, I encourage you to contact me or another member of our staff.
-Whenever possible, we encourage prospective students to schedule a tour of our facilities in order to get a sense of the day-to-day experience of our students.
-While you’re here, you may want to visit our current exhibitions, take a tour of Bard’s campus, or sit in on a class.
-If you would like, we would also be happy to send you a catalogue including more detailed information about the program.
+Whenever possible, prospective students are encouraged to schedule a tour of our facilities in order to get a sense of day-to-day student experiences.
+While you’re visiting, you may want to view current exhibitions, take a tour of Bard’s campus, or sit in on a class.

 With best wishes,

 Sarah Higgins, CCS ‘13

 Graduate Program Coordinator, CCS Bard (’13-’15)

 Students at CCS Bard are expected to devote themselves to a rigorous curriculum of academic study and research, but the nature of the program is such that “curriculum” expands to accommodate a variety of interdisciplinary activities.
 A week in the life of a CCS Bard student might include implementing curatorial projects both on- and off-site; attending Visitor Talks by guest curators, scholars, and artists; attending meetings regarding collaborative projects; co-editing a publication with students from a partner institution; and participating in collaborations with regional organizations and those based in New York City, less than two-hours away.
 Students also spend significant time in the classroom and in one-on-one meetings with a dedicated faculty of curators, artists, and scholars.